-PostgreSQL 9.3 introduced internal support for materialized views.
+With the release of PostgreSQL 9.3 comes internal support of materialized views.
 Traditionally, materialized views merely instantiate a view into a physical structure to avoid expensive or complicated query plans and result sets.
 They also make it possible to index or optimize a view in ways not normally possible.
 Now, imagine what we can do with such a structure when utilizing foreign tables.